New Hampshire Interscholastic Athletic Association

 The New Hampshire Interscholastic Athletic Association (NHIAA) is the governing body for sports competitions among all public and some private high schools in the U.S. state of New Hampshire.
 It is a member of the National Federation of State High School Associations.

 Classifications

-Schools competing under the NHIAA are grouped into four divisions:
+Schools competing under the NHIAA are grouped into four divisions (classification thresholds as of July 1, 2025):